Skellig Michael: Oratory

 The interior of the main building is 2.3 m long and 1.2 m wide.
-The enclosure wall is made from mostly small stones.
-Although it is now worn and mostly knocked down, it would once have been around 1.5 m high.
+The enclosure wall is made mostly of small stones.
+Although it is now worn and mostly collapsed, it was once around 1.5 m high.
 Today the interior is full of stone rubble fallen from the structure and the fragments of a 2.14 m tall stone cross.
 The leacht outside of it was probably used as a shrine or altar; it is too small to have been a burial site.

 Hermitage

-The hermitage is located on the opposite side of the island to the monastery.
+The hermitage is located on the opposite side of the island from the monastery.
 It was built below the south peak and is significantly more difficult and hazardous to approach.
-Today access is restricted and permitted only after prior arrangement.
+Today, access is restricted and permitted only after prior arrangement.
 The south peak is approached from Christ's Saddle via a very narrow and steep series of rock-cut steps.
 Exposed and unprotected, the steps are vulnerable to fierce winds that at times approach hurricane force.
 The pathway passes through the Needle's Eye, a rock chimney formed by a narrow vertical crack in the peak.

-Though the hermitage's origins and history are not as well studied as that of the monastery, it seems likely that it was built later; given the presumed difficulty of its construction which would have involved the movement of large pieces of stone.
-These would have had to be carried up almost sheer cliff faces, and thus the builders would have needed to have had the monastery as a base.
+Though the hermitage's origins and history are not as well studied as those of the monastery, it seems likely that it was built later, given the presumed difficulty of its construction, which would have involved moving large pieces of stone.
+These would have had to be carried up almost sheer cliff faces, so the builders would have needed the monastery as a base.
 The eroding effect of frost on the island's major fault line provided the masons with large amounts of materials for the construction.

 The hermitage consists of several enclosures and platforms situated on three main terraces cut into the rock.
 These are today known as the Oratory, Garden and Outer Terraces.

 Outer terrace

 The outer terrace is situated on three stepped ledges some distance from the main complex and is difficult to access.
-Its only masonry consists of a 17 m wall along its steep and exposed perimeter.
+Its only masonry is a 17 m wall along its steep, exposed perimeter.
 Wondering why such an inaccessible and harsh outpost might have been built, the historian Walter Horn wrote that "the goal of an ascetic was not comfort" and recalled that the Cambrai Homily states: "This is our denial of ourselves, if we do not indulge our desires and if we abjure our sins.
 This is our taking-up of our cross upon us if we receive loss and martyrdom and suffering for Christ's sake."